IntrepidBrit/ABElectronics_Python3_Libraries/README.md

 AB Electronics Python Libraries
 =====

+*NB* - this fork adds a couple of virtual environment friendly tweaks.
+Switch to the `venv` branch to look at these features.

 Python 3.x Libraries to work with Raspberry Pi expansion boards from http://www.abelectronics.co.uk

 Python 3.x with smbus